 Here's a list of the Conference Board's indicators.
 It's the most comprehensive list of useful indicators that economists follow.
-A quick summary explains why each is useful and their weight in the index.
+A quick summary explains why each is useful and their weights in the index.

 - Inventories to sales ratio.
 The Bureau of Economic Analysis calculates this for manufacturing, wholesale, and retail companies.
 During a recession, inventories rise as sales decline.
 Weight = 0.1211